chillerlan/php-qrcode/docs/Usage/Configuration-settings.md

 A common css class

-## markupDark

-Markup substitute for dark (CSS value)

-## markupLight

-Markup substitute for light (CSS value)

 ## svgAddXmlHeader

 Whether to add an XML header line or not, e.g. to embed the SVG directly in HTML

 `<?xml version="1.0" encoding="UTF-8"?>`

-## svgOpacity

-SVG path opacity

-Sets the value for the SVG "fill-opacity" on a `<path>` element.
-Only in effect when non-empty values for `QROptions::$markupDark` and `QROptions::$markupLight` are given.
-The opacity value is the same for all paths - please use CSS for more sophisticated implementations.

 ## svgDefs